 The City's premier gathering place along the Santa Rosa Sound has been the Landing Park since its purchase in 1986.
-Building upon that with the complete reconstruction of Brooks Street, including the Brooks Bridge Park in 2013, the City's downtown waterfront was opened up to an extent never before realized and spurred economic growth downtown.
-Outside of downtown, the City completed construction of a new recreational complex in 2015 and a new field office Complex in 2019, which has added to the attraction of the City.
+The Landing Park renovations will commence in Spring 2023.
+Building upon that with the complete reconstruction of Brooks Street, including the Brooks Bridge Park in 2013, the City's downtown waterfront was opened to an extent never realized and spurred economic growth downtown.
+Outside of downtown, the City completed construction of a new recreational complex in 2015 and a new field office complex in 2019, which has added to the attraction of the City.